makersacademy/bowling-challenge/README.md

 [![Build Status](https://travis-ci.org/petraartep/bowling-challenge.svg?branch=master)](https://travis-ci.org/petraartep/bowling-challenge)

-This is not a bowling game, it is a Bowling Scorecard.
+This is a Bowling Scorecard.
 The user inputs the rolls.
 It counts and sums the scores of a bowling game for one player.

 ---